ThinkR-open/fusen/README.md

 remotes::install_github("ThinkR-open/fusen")
 ```

-## You are one RMarkdown away from building a package!
+## You are one Rmd away from building a package!

 *{fusen} is all about correctly separating and naming chunks.*